Depression, Personality Pathology, and Regulation of Emotion in Later Life (DP-RELATE)

 Ilana Powerantz, PsyD

-Ilana Pomerantz, Psy.D. recently graduated from the Ferkauf Clinical Adult program.
+Ilana Pomerantz, Psy.D. graduated from the Ferkauf Clinical Adult program.
 During her academic years, Ilana trained in medical and psychiatric inpatient and outpatient hospital and community-mental health settings treating older adults, young adults, and adolescents with a wide range of difficulties.
 On internship at Mt.
 Sinai Services/Elmhurst Hospital center, Ilana provided individual, couples, group, and family therapy as well as crisis intervention and stabilization.
 Ilana received advanced training in the treatment of trauma and serious mental illness, emergency psychiatric assessment and diagnosis, and behavioral health integration.
 Ilana also received experience providing grief counseling and support to medical residents and attendings, and individuals and families affected by COVID-19, including working directly with the emergency department and COVID unit treatment teams to provide daily updates to family members about their loved ones illness.
 Ilana is currently a clinical and research postdoctoral fellow at Montefiore Medical Center, wearing multiple hats as both a clinician and researcher for a clinical research trial.
 Ilana is receiving intensive training in the development, implementation, and evaluation of mentalizing-focused group parenting interventions that aim to dismantle the intergenerational transmission of maltreatment and attachment trauma in marginalized and underprivileged communities.
 Ilana’s research interests also focus on increasing access to mental health services, dissemination and implementation of EBTs, and reducing the treatment gap through telehealth platforms

 Richard Koch

-Richard Koch is a pre-doctoral intern at the VA Pittsburgh Healthcare System in the geropsychology track.
+Richard Koch interned at the VA Pittsburgh Healthcare System in the geropsychology track.
 Building off his practicum experience in the Ferkauf Older Adult Program (FOAP), Richard has continued to provide evidence-based psychotherapy to older adults.
 Collaborating with interdisciplinary medical teams, he has also provided cognitive evaluations and geriatric driving safety evaluations.
 His interest in the intersection of physical and mental health dates to his experience prior to graduate school researching psychosocial oncology and palliative care at Dana-Farber Cancer Institute.
 His research interests include psycho-oncology as well as the relationship between economic inequality and mental illness.
 He hopes to continue working with older adult patients in integrated health settings.